acute-interpreter-panic/python-mommy-venv/README.md

 # buttplug.io integration

-I really want to add `python-vibe` and integrate it into this project.
+I really want to integrate buttplug.io with [`buttplug-py`](https://github.com/Siege-Wizard/buttplug-py) into this project.
 This should make mommy support [buttplug.io](https://buttplug.io/).
 Unfortunately I am currently in a really bad place monetarily and don't own a device to test this on.

 So if you want to see this implemented or just want to improve the day of a fellow trans girl, shoot me a mail at [acute_interpreter_panic@proton.me](mailto:acute_interpreter_panic@proton.me) and then you can buy me one.
 Of course I will update it once I got my hands on a... device